Aljgutier/fastapi_docker/README.md

 There are many tradeoffs and reasons that will drive your decision for hosting service including ease of use, cost, and compatability with your technology stack and providers.
 For example, some services offer free initial hosting but are expensive to scale.
 Hosting locally is good for intial development but brings significant responsibilities for security, privacy and scale in a production setting.

 In my case, the fastAPI backend serves a front-end (UI) service hosted on yet a different platform.
-GCP hosting on Cloud Run makes sense since the data storage is in the Big Query Data Warehouse (on GCP) and the Cloud Run hosting service and infrastructure is among the most cost effective (serverless pricing), scalable (auto-scaling) and offers additional services like IP addresses and HTTPS security.
+GCP hosting on Cloud Run makes sense since the data storage is in the Big Query Data Warehouse (on GCP) and the Cloud Run hosting service and infrastructure is among the most cost effective (serverless pricing), scalable (auto-scaling) and offers additional services like Firebase app authentication services, IP addresses and HTTPS security.

-As a side note, I prefer to build my Docker images locally rather than building remotely, for example by submitting the Dockerfile to the service.
+As a side note, I prefer to build my Docker images locally rather than building remotely.
 This allows better visibility for debug, testing, and cost control.

 ## Setup Google Cloud Run